t2ym/xliff-conv/README.md

 ```
 - callback: Function, callback(output) with output XLIFF as a string

+#### Notes:
+- With `options.xliffTemplate`, all the attribute values within the template are NOT replaced.
+It is the caller's responsibility to set appropriate values to the attributes.
+- With `options.transUnitTemplate`, XliffConv does NOT recognize `<note>` tags in the template in importing XLIFF and discard the contents.

 ### Custom XLIFF restype attributes

 | restype          | JSON type | Note                       |